Sean ‘P Diddy’ Combs indagato per traffico sessuale

 (Adnkronos) – Indagine federale per traffico sessuale, violenza sessuale e sollecitazione e distribuzione di narcotici e armi da fuoco illegali per il rapper e produttore discografico Sean 'P Diddy' ... (periodicodaily)

-Rap Mogul Sean Combs' US Homes Raided By Federal Agents - Homes belonging to Sean "Diddy" Combs were raided by federal agents Monday, with the US hip hop mogul at the center of sex trafficking claims and sex assault lawsuits.
-Armed agents from the Department ...ndtv
+Sean Combs’ LA and Miami mansions reportedly raided by federal agents - Federal investigators with the Department of Homeland Security on Monday executed search warrants at the Los Angeles and Miami mansions of Sean “Diddy” Combs, according to news reports.al

-Sean 'Diddy' Combs' properties in L.A. and Miami raided by federal agents - U.S. Department of Homeland Security agents have opened an investigation of hip-hop star Sean "Diddy" Combs, searching properties connected to him in Los Angeles and Miami, an agency spokesperson said ...msn
+Sean 'Diddy' Combs' homes raided by Homeland Security - Two properties owned by Sean 'Diddy' Combs have been searched by federal agents as part of an ongoing sex trafficking investigation, according to reports.
+Combs' homes in Los Angeles and Miami were ...iwradio.co.uk

-Sean 'Diddy' Combs' homes raided by federal law enforcement as part of investigation, reports say - Diddy, who is facing multiple lawsuits alleging rape and sexual assault, is reportedly being investigated by the Department of Homeland Security.msn
+What to know before registering your doorbell camera with the police CAMsafe program - Russell County is the latest OPP detachment to adopt the service's CAMsafe program.
+The East Region OPP is calling on residents to register their home security cameras in an effort to cut down on ...ottawa.ctvnews.ca